NotAnoobis/tool-transfer/README.md

 - `port=8888; python3 -m http.server      $port`
 - `port=8888; python  -m SimpleHTTPServer $port`

-From the victim machine you can use any browser to navigate to the IP address and download the files or the following commands:
+From the victim machine you can use any browser you want to navigate to the IP address and download the files or you can use the following commands:

 ### CMD